computationalcognitivescience/socialpsychtutorial/sections/selecting_invitees.md

 {:toc}
 </div>

-On this page you can find three implementations of variants 4, 5 and 6 of
+On this page you can find implementations of variants 4, 5 and 6 of
 <span style="font-variant: small-caps;">Selecting invitees</span>.
 Included
 are the formalizations themselves and the code to run a simulation for them.
 You need to press the run button to run the simulation.
 This then also allows